NFSS10/2FA-Authentication-JS/README.md

 -   `secret` - Base32 encoded secret key
 -   `timestampMS` - (optional) Timestamp in milliseconds
--   `digits` - (optional) number of digits of the resulting code, default is 6
+-   `digits` - (optional) Number of digits of the resulting code, default is 6
 -   `interval` - (optional) Interval window in seconds for the code, default is 30

 ## Tests